MassiveDynamo/EDGalaxy/README.md

 # EDGalaxy

+This project contains code in C# and PowerShell to:

-Elite Dangerous systems imported from the EDSM dump into a MariaDB database
+- Elite Dangerous systems imported from the [EDSM dump](https://www.edsm.net/dump/systemsWithCoordinates.json.gz) into a MariaDB database.